simeononsecurity/simeononsecurity.ch/content/articles/what-is-homebox-inventory-and-asset-management/index.en.md

 ### What is Homebox?

 **Homebox** is an **open-source** software designed to provide an intuitive and user-friendly platform for **managing inventories and assets** within your home or small business environment.
 It allows you to keep track of various items, from personal belongings to business equipment, all in one centralized location.
-By leveraging Homebox, you can efficiently organize, categorize, and monitor your possessions, leading to enhanced productivity and reduced administrative overhead.
+By using Homebox, you can efficiently organize, categorize, and monitor your possessions, leading to enhanced productivity and reduced administrative overhead.

 ### Features and Benefits of Homebox